+Temporarily closed to the public.
 Features a large fiction selection and a children’s library.
 Offers internet connection with WiFi.
 Sit outside on one of the benches and enjoy access to the internet at your leisure.
 Come inside during library hours – Mon: 12-4pm; Tues: 12-5pm; Wed: 12-6pm; Thurs: 12-5pm, Fri: 12-4pm, Sat: 10am-4pm – and connect at the front seating area or go to the back work table for a quieter setting.
-WiFi has been provided by funding from the … Read more
+WiFi has been … Read more

 The Yaquina Bay Lighthouse is believed to be the oldest structure in Newport.
 It is also the only existing Oregon lighthouse with the living quarters attached, and the only historic wooden Oregon lighthouse still standing.